On this page10 sections

 Tactile (haptic)

-What does a BLS session feel like?
+What does BLS feel like?

 Which type of BLS is best?